What do Governors do?

 • Pay Committee: Marie Roberts, Ellie Truss, Julie Fox

-School Management Committee: Helen Bailey, Marie Roberts, Ellie Truss, Jane Grange, Kate Aplin, Frida Rafferty, Amelia Markey
+School Management Committee: Helen Bailey, Marie Roberts, Ellie Truss, Kate Aplin, Frida Rafferty, Amelia Markey

-School Improvement Committee: Marie Roberts, Ellie Truss, Helen Bailey, Sarah Bonner, Julie Fox, Cat Cooper, Kathryn Davis
+School Improvement Committee: Helen Bailey, Marie Roberts, Ellie Truss, Sarah Bonner, Julie Fox, Cat Cooper

 Governor meeting dates September 2025 to July 2026